Transient Reward Approximation for Continuous-Time Markov Chains

-For all experiments we used a Quad-Core AMD Opteron\texttrademark{} Processor 8356 (of which we only used one core) with 2300~MHz and 64~GB of main memory.
+For all experiments, we used a Quad-Core AMD Opteron\texttrademark{} Processor 8356 (of which we only used one core) with 2300~MHz, and 64~GB of main memory.

-\paragraph{Workstation cluster~\cite{HaverkortHK00}.} We consider a fault-tolerant workstation cluster.
-It consists in two sub-clusters, which, in turn, contain $N$ workstations connected via a central switch.
+We consider a fault-tolerant workstation cluster~\cite{HaverkortHK00}.
+It consists of two sub-clusters, which, in turn, contain $N$ workstations connected via a central switch.
 The two switches are connected via a backbone.
 Each component of the system can break down, and is then fixed by a single repair unit responsible for the entire system.

-We are interested in the expected number of repairs until a time bound of $\timeb = 500$, a property which can be expressed using cumulative reward rates.
+We are interested in the expected number of repairs until a time bound of $\timeb = 500$.
+This property can be expressed using cumulative rewards.
 For $N$ up to $512$, the model has been successfully analysed before using \PRISM \footnote{\url{http://www.prismmodelchecker.org/casestudies/cluster.php\#mc}, Property \texttt{R\{"num\_repairs"\}=?[ C<=T ]}. }.
-While the existing analysis methods worked well for model instantiations up to this $N$ and somewhat above, the techniques do not work well anymore for a very large number of workstations.
+While the existing analysis methods worked well for model instantiations up to this $N$, and somewhat above, the techniques do not work well anymore for a very large number of workstations.